Daffie95/MS1-h20crisis/documentation/README.md

 > partners.html @ Line 33-181
 >
-> > This snippet is taken from [an older course project](https://github.com/Daffie95/bootstrap-intro/blob/master/index.html) the original lines are 137-187 _this is currently with placeholder text_.
+> > This snippet is taken from [an older course project](https://github.com/Daffie95/bootstrap-intro/blob/master/index.html) the original lines are 137-187.
 > > The Original code is made by me.
 The reason for this is that I wanted to achive something similar to what we used with rounded image circles and text following the images.

 # 7. Additional Comments